PocketDerg/Uncensored/README.md

 Private information, if present, has been redacted.

 My Custom Admin Panel is not only not imported into the "for-web" or "self-hosted" code, but is also inaccessible through the internet and is therefore not published for public use.

+I do not know how to use this website.